An Overview of Keyboarding at Winnona Park

 - Correct fingering with both hands; thumbs on space bar; hands should be straight.
 No pecking !!!!

 Please check the grade level link to the left to see what your student has been introduced in the media center.

-1. Typing Club - Students in second and third grade have their own logins to this
+1. Typing Club - Students in second grade have their own logins to this

 website - https://csdecatur.typingclub.com/.
 They can also access the link from the

 Winnona Park Website by clicking on their grade level.

 Username: lunch number

 2. Keyboard Climber- Students used this website in the media center and are welcome to continue practicing at home.